To be in good standing your PTA Unit/Council must:

 - If a unit or council does not file tax forms with the IRS annually, they may receive fines from the IRS.
 If the unit or council does not file for three (3) years in a row the IRS will revoke their 501(c)3 tax-exempt status.

 A ‘council’ is a group of local PTA units (no less than three) organized under the authority of the State PTA for the purpose of promoting conferences, communications, leadership development, and coordination of efforts of such local PTA units.

 Purposes of Councils:

-Assist local units, when asked, in understanding and carrying out action requested by resolutions adopted at State and National PTA conventions
+- Assist local units, when asked, in understanding and carrying out the action requested by resolutions adopted at State and National PTA conventions

 appropriate provider organizations or advocacy groups